Upendra672/Doctor-Appointment/Readme.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev

 5. Access the application:

     Open your web browser and go to http://localhost:3000 to access the application.

 6. Contributing

-    Contributions to this project are welcome!
+    - Contributions to this project are welcome!
 To contribute:

-    Fork the repository.
+    - Fork the repository.

-    Create a new branch for your feature or bug fix.
+    - Create a new branch for your feature or bug fix.

-    Make your changes and commit them.
+    - Make your changes and commit them.

-    Push your changes to your fork.
+    - Push your changes to your fork.

-    Create a pull request to the main repository's main branch.
+    - Create a pull request to the main repository's main branch.

 7. License
     This project is licensed under the MIT License - see the LICENSE file for details.

-    #Happy coding! 🚀
+    ### Happy coding! 🚀